turingschool/front-end-curriculum/projects/overlook.md

 As a visitor,
 When I visit the main application page, clicking on the `Customer` icon will take me to the `Customer` page.
-The UI will prompt to either search for a current customer or create a new customer.
+The UI will prompt me to either search for a current customer or create a new customer.
 If I search for a new current customer, finding that customer will give me the option to select that customer.
 If that customer does not exist,